Free-tek/Yelp-scarping-Sentiment-Analysis/README.md

 # Yelp-scarping-Sentiment-Analysis
-This news performs sentiment analysis on comments passed by people on various restaurants in sanfrancisco
+This script performs sentiment analysis on comments passed by people on various restaurants in sanfrancisco